dechamps/videojitter/INSTRUMENT.md

 AMS302 is a notable exception with its 8.5 ms response time, likely due to its internal amplifier.)

-### Step 3: connect the light sensor to the microphone input receptacle
+### Step 3: connect the light sensor to the audio input jack receptacle

 The most straightforward way to make the connection is to use an audio jack to [screw terminal block][] adapter, which can be obtained for a few bucks on e.g.